rishab-t0910/stat432_final_project/README.md

 ### 18 April 2024
 I worked on the random forest model, and considered cutting down the size of it.
 I tried to output the picture of the forest but python isn't very good at that so I moved to R. I will be uploading the R markdown file as well.

+### 22 April 2024
+I realized that the Random Forest implementation is not easy in Python especially with visualization.
+However, the R implementation is very good.
+So I copied the data files, used the same training and testing data and redid the random forest in R, and removed it from Python.
+Lastly, I looked to prune the Random forest I constructed but that was the same as the original random forest.
+I also included a plot of the variable importance.